dglo/trigger-testbed/README.md

 In the above example, the `-O` option could also be used to start up an `OldSimpleMajorityTrigger` algorithm alongside the `SimpleMajorityTrigger` algorithm and compare the results coming out of both to make sure they match.

-### `compare-existing.py`

-The `compare-existing.py` script finds all the output files from previous runs (`$HOME/prj/simplehits/rc*.dat`), then reruns the trigger with the settings encoded in the `rc` file name and compares the old and new results.

-## Miscellaneous notes

-* This testbed was originally written while refactoring the trigger code to run each algorithm in a separate thread.
-To ensure they were identical, the old and new implementations were run in parallel, with the older implementation moved to the `icecube.daq.oldtrigger` package.

-  The ability to save the generated requests to specially named files and compare runs against previously saved data data was added later.
-The "save to file" method uses fewer CPU resources and less hackery so it's a better approach in general.

-  I've left the `oldtrigger` code in place because it might be useful for future benchmarking/speedup efforts

-* The testbed has code to pause input if the incoming queue grows too large.
-  This was _vital_ when first developing the testbed because the incoming queue would frequently fill available memory, making the developer's laptop unusable.